SAMMISolutions/docs/doc_posts/_commands-array/array-concat.md

 |-------|--------|--------
 Array Name | String | The array to append to|
 Array To Transfer | String| The array to append at the end of the first array|
+Delete Array | Checkbox | Whether to delete the transferred array after appending it.
+If checked, the array is moved instead of copied.
 {:class='table table-primary'}